City in Translation

 • Resources provides a collection of material from within and outside academia aiming to contextualise the work of this project and aid in future research.

-More cities and the theme of City in Translation are being explored on a daily basis on Instagram.
+Cities and the theme of City in Translation have been explored on a daily basis on Instagram.

 Interview for Hiraeth Magazine, 2017